jandamm/zgenom/README.md

 If `location` is a folder all executables of this folder are added to the path.

 **Note:** This may lead to unwanted side-effects so it's recommended that you specify the files you need.
-You can use `zgenom list bin` to check which executables are added.
+You can use `zgenom list --bin` to check which executables are added.

 ```zsh